Azure/bicep-registry-modules/avm/ptn/authorization/policy-assignment/README.md

 </details>
 <p>

-### Example 2: _Policy Assignments (Management Group scope)_
+### Example 3: _Policy Assignments (Resource Group)_

-This module deploys a Policy Assignment at a Management Group scope using minimal parameters.
+This module deploys a Policy Assignment at a Resource Group scope using minimal parameters.

 <details>